 Decorative images

 If the image is purely decorative and does not provide essential information, use an empty alt-text so the screen reader skips it.
+When adding or editing an Image element on a page, select Decorative image (no alt text needed) to mark an image as decorative.

 Complex images (charts, graphs, infographics)